Keroro often speaks Spanish or embodies various Hispanic stereotypes due to his voice actor Yoshi being Dominican.

 Thorn is fairly unhappy with Episode 8, and he, Yoshi and Travis consider Episode 13 to be their worst.

 Averted for most of the characters, though Tamama is a weird example.
-He starts out being an aversion in Season 1, unlike both the Japanese and Funimation versions of the original series, until he is revealed to be a girl in Episode 10, becoming a subverted example and a complete inversion of the original's crossdressing voice.
+She starts out being considered male and therefore an aversion in Season 1, unlike both the Japanese and Funimation versions of the original series, until she is revealed to be a girl in Episode 10, becoming a subverted example and a complete inversion of the original's crossdressing voice.

 Young male characters Private Taruru and Gyororo are voiced by female VA LillyLivers.